Fatih5252/how-to/src/pages/message-examples/applications.md

 **Question Message**

-The Default message is good, this can stay deafult 👍
+The Default message is good, this can stay default 👍

 **Submitted Message**

-The Default message is good, this can stay deafult 👍
+The Default message is good, this can stay default 👍

 **Notification Message**